petrjanda/node-cqrs/examples/bank/readme.md

 ### Views

-The cqrs package does handle the core system architecture and Aggregate implements the business logic and behavior of your system entities.
-We can call that as command side.
+The cqrs package does handle the core system architecture and Aggregate implements the business logic and behavior of your system.
+Thats command side.

-To satisfy your users, you will have to give them back reports.
-Thats the query side of the system, which consist of views.
+To satisfy your users, you will have to have reports.
+View report represents specific look into your data.
 Each view consumes specific list of events from the event storage and use them to update itself.
-It basically builds up the output report for a user.
+It incrementally apply the events in a given order (same way as aggregate does to mutate itself) to build up requested output.
+View is the place, where data from multiple aggregates are joined together.

 Lets take a look at our only one view: Account balances.
 Its target is to display list of account information with current balances.
-You can see the view is the place, where data from multiple aggregates are joined together.

-The core part of the view implementation are event handlers:
+The core part of the view implementation are event handlers, which look like this:

 ```javascript
 AccountBalancesView.prototype.onMoneyDeposited = function(event) {